Bob @ Stepno.com

 Lots of links: My blogs and the right column of this page have long been ways to share links to interesting sites.
 My del.icio.us bookmarks do that in an even bigger way, with more than 1,000 links tagged with dozens of keywords for information categories you can combine.
 For instance, use http://del.icio.us/bstepno/django to see my links related to the site-construction framework by that name, or make that django+Holovaty for links related to a particular Django co-author.

-My beat was "higher education" for most of my newspaper career, and I have been in and out of my own higher education ever since: Three times as a grad student (of culture + computers + communication), then as a teacher at UNC Chapel Hill (summer 1998), Emerson College in Boston (1999-2003), the University of Tennessee in Knoxville (2004-2007), and now at Radford.
+My beat had been "higher education" for most of my newspaper career, and I have been in and out of my own higher education ever since: Three times as a grad student (of culture + computers + communication) and then as a teacher, co-designing my first "Web" course as a teaching assistant in 1995 and teaching my first full course in 1998 at UNC Chapel Hill.

-This "stepno.com" domain and home page aren't just an ego trip, but look more like one in the summertime.
-During the school year, a link on top takes students to course material at Radford.
-(My previous academic creations are or will be archived at stepno.com/unc, stepno.com/ec and stepno.com/ut) The rest of this page makes a handy parking space for past, present and future projects, personal news, and a right column full of links I use myself and recommend to others, as well as a few mild-mannered amusements.
-As the banner suggests, you can reach me by e-mail as
+This "stepno.com" domain and home page aren't just an ego trip.
+During the school year, the link on top takes students to course material at Radford.
+(Some previous academic creations are archived at stepno.com/unc and stepno.com/ec.)
+The rest of this page makes a handy parking space for past, present and future projects, personal news, and a box full of links I use myself and recommend to others, as well as a few mild-mannered amusements.
+As the banner suggests, you can reach me by e-mail as my first name @ my last name.

-If you're another Stepno, or looking for one, (If you thought the "stepno" address was short for "step number," in either a computer-coding or 12-step sense, you're in the wrong place -- but feel free to look around.)
+If you're another Stepno, or looking for one, drop a line.
+(If you thought the "stepno" address was short for "step number," in either a computer-coding or 12-step sense, you're in the wrong place -- but feel free to look around.)

-• My Other Journalism Weblog is for thoughts, notes and headlines about news reporting, personal and community journalism on the Web.
-I sometimes include "class notes" for my writing or online journalism students, demos of technical tricks, and (less often) photos and news of personal events.
+• My old Other Journalism Weblog was for thoughts, notes and headlines about news reporting, personal and "pro-am" community journalism on the Web, demos of technical tricks, and (less often) photos and news of personal events.
 The blog's left column has links to essay-style pages that I update from time to time, usually to preserve link that might get lost in the calendar-accessed daily blog entries.
-The blog's "other" name started when I had several "demo" blogs, but I kept this as the main one.
-Blogging itself can be an "other journalism," so the name stayed.
+Blogging itself can be an "other journalism," hence the name.

-• I've sorted out my newspaper-related blog items as a subset to link with the website I manage for a journalism educators' group, the AEJMC Newspaper Division.
+• For several years I sorted out my newspaper-related blog items as a subset to link with the website I manage for a journalism educators' group, the AEJMC Newspaper Division.
 I've also saved my notes from my Digital Archives panel at the AEJMC 2006 national convention in San Francisco.

-• In 2003 I started listening to audio weblog "podcasts" and in 2004 I started thinking about having one of my own.
-I decided to make it a "hobby" site about folk music, rather than pretend to be in the news business.
-I named it "podfolk."
-The testing was a success, but I decided not to try regular podcasts while school is in session.
-For now, it's an infrequent text-only blog about music, and a place to hang some of my photos of musicians.
+• In 2003 I started listening to audio weblog "podcasts" and in 2004 I started thinking about having one of my own, as well as writing what I knew about the history of that new medium.
+I decided to make it a "hobby" site about folk music, rather than pretend to be in the news business, and called it "podfolk."
+The testing was a success, but I decided I had no time to record audio podcasts.
+The site continued as an infrequent text-only blog about music, a place to hang some of my photos of musicians, and a "maybe someday I'll get back to it" item on the to-do list.

 • My Red Liner Weblog takes its name from the site's Harvard-crimson motif and the MBTA subway I used to take to get to Harvard's Berkman Center for the Internet & Society for Thursday night blogger meetings.
 (See the disclaimer in the blog's right margin.)
 Originally, "Red Liner" was a combination of notes on issues that came up at Berkman meetings and an excuse to learn to use the Manila community blogging system.
-Now it survives mostly for classroom demonstrations and situations when I can't post to my usual blog.
-(The same is true of my even older Blogger demo site.)
+For a while it continued mostly for classroom demonstrations and special situations.

 • About Weblogs, my original year-2000 discussion page about the subject, survives, with many updates, as a sidebar to my main weblog.
 Newer pages there explain RSS Syndication, podcasting and video blogging.